beetlehope/newsroom/README.md

 $ rails db:seed
 ```

-Finally, run the test suite to verify that everything is working correctly:
+Finally, run the test suite:

 ```
 $ rspec
 ```

-If the test suite passes, you'll be able to run the app in a local server:
+If the tests pass, you'll be able to run the app locally:

 ```
 $ rails server